scholar_flux.api.rate_limiting package

 - threaded_rate_limiter:

-Inherits from the basic RateLimiter class to account for multithreading scenarios that require the same resource. the usage is the same, but thread-safe
+Inherits from the basic RateLimiter class to account for multithreading scenarios that require the same resource.
+The usage is the same, but it is thread-safe.

 - retry_handler: